rusefi/rusefi_documentation/OEM-Docs/Honda/E24-SEFMJ-white-civic-si/E24-SEFMJ-white-civic-si.md

 ![image](https://user-images.githubusercontent.com/48498823/224524734-9c9ed54d-0ecd-4aa1-a46e-3e1f9ce53acb.png)

+# Available data

+Schematics: A bunch of 2003-acura-rsx PDF files at https://github.com/rusefi/rusefi_documentation/tree/master/OEM-Docs/Honda

+* Bench setup in NJ: just BCM sending out same five byte packet see https://rusefi.com/forum/viewtopic.php?p=47371#p47371
+* a bunch of logic analyzer recordings of real while honda civic, see below

 # Problem statement

-* ECU seem to be reporting CLT temperature to BDM and eventually for dash board / instrument cluster
+* ECU seem to be reporting CLT temperature to BDM and eventually for dash board / instrument cluster.

-* BDM seem to be reporting state of A/C request button to ECU
+* BCM seem to be reporting state of A/C request button to ECU.

+Open question: which packets are sent by which of the two devices?

+Open question: how is A/C request encoded?
+Partial answer: looks like third byte 0x80 see https://github.com/rusefi/hellen125honda-issues/issues/26#issuecomment-1464826791

+Open question: how is CLT encided in what packets?

 # What we have